 2.1.1 The urban boundary defines the area where all urban development occurs.
-Lands within the urban boundary are already serviced or planned to be serviced with major roads, transit and full municipal services.
 The land within the urban boundary includes both the area within the built-up area and greenfield area.
-Lands within the urban boundary represent a 20 year supply of designated urban land and are intended to accommodate the majority of the City's projected growth.
+(OPA 167, MMAH Mod.
+8)

 2.2 Urban Boundary Expansions